FasterXML/jackson-module-kotlin/README.md

 # Overview

 Module that adds support for serialization/deserialization of [Kotlin](http://kotlinlang.org) classes and data classes.
 Previously a default constructor must have existed on the Kotlin object for Jackson to deserialize into the object.
-With this module, the primary non-default constructor can be used.
+With this module, single constructor classes can be used automatically, and those with secondary constructors or static factories are also supported.

 # Status